 Typically, there’s a range of fibroid sizes.
 Small growths are usually between 1 and 5 cm, or about the size of a fruit seed.
 We consider a fibroid medium-sized if it’s 10 cm or less, or no larger than an orange.
 And large fibroids measure above that 10 cm range, getting as large as a watermelon.

-Unfortunately, fibroids left untreated can get even larger than that.
+Recently, one 45-year old woman had a fibroid that, after delaying treatment, grew to the size of a 28-week fetus!
+And that’s actually a not-unlikely outcome.
+Because, unfortunately, fibroids left untreated can get even larger than that.
 In fact, a woman in Brazil recently had a 100-pound fibroid removed from her uterus!
 Her emergency surgery was triggered by her problems breathing.
 But that’s not the only concern you face when your fibroid gain in size.
 Larger fibroids may also lead to complications such as:

 - Impacting the uterine lining: fibroids found on the inside of your uterus may change the shape of your uterine lining.
 If not removed, they can impact your ability to become or stay pregnant.